 STEX.com Trading fees

 This Estonian trading platform doesn’t charge different fees between takers and makers.
 Their fee model is instead something called a “flat fee model”.
-The flat fee offered ranges from 0.20% per trade, down to the very low 0.05% per trade.
+The flat fee offered previously ranged from 0.20% per trade, down to the very low 0.05% per trade, but as of January, only verified users are able to trade and withdraw funds.
+In conjunction with that, the fees were lowered to a flat 0.10%.

 STEX.com Withdrawal fees